-Property owner: The owner(s) of record of the real property on which the short term rental is operated, and to the extent any such owner is a legal entity, any and all natural persons with an interest in such legal entity.
+Property owner: The owner(s) of record of a property, and to the extent any such owner is a legal entity, any and all natural persons with an interest in such legal entity.

-Short Term Rental (STR): A rental of a residential unit, or a portion of a residential unit, for a time period of less than 30 consecutive nights.
+Short Term Rental (STR): A rental of a residential unit, or a portion of a residential unit, for a time period less than 30 days.
 Short term rentals are a residential use of property.
 Rental of commercial lodging including a hotel, motel, agricultural homestay, bed and breakfast inn, or campground, is not considered a short term rental.